Zinoex/tlos/README.md

 Therefore, as a society, we need their optimal performance every second of every day.
 Yet, this is unachievable with many existing protocols due to vendor lock-ins; even for open protocols.

-Vendors have to implement the open protocols as required and defined by governments, municipalities, and authorities, but as their incentives are to enforce a vendor lock-in, it is a no-brainer to exploit any loophole in a specification.
+Vendors have to implement the open protocols as required and defined by governments, municipalities, and authorities, but as incentive of vendors are to enforce a vendor lock-in, it is a no-brainer to exploit any loophole in a specification.

 To combat all forms of vendor lock-in, we employ the best of the internet: open collaboration as is known from many open-source communities.
 ANY stakeholder including authorities, vendors, universities, traffic engineers, and computer scientists may suggest a change to the protocol free of charge.